Updated: May 31st, 2023

 I have thought a lot about writing a blog post on this topic.
-I still have a < 1 year old baby at home, but I am back at work, so I have a few things to reflect on.
-I am still learning a lot.
+I still have a < 1 year old baby at home, but I am back at work, so I have a few things to reflect on and share.
+Number one, I am still learning a lot.

 I took maternity leave in late 2021 and prior to it I spoke others and got lots of advice, which was helpful.
-I also did research online, but I did not find a lot, so another reason for writing this blog post.
+I also did research online, but I did not find a lot, so this gave me another reason for writing this blog post.

 When I went on maternity leave, I had an active foundation grant, one graduate student, 3 research assistants (2 veterinary and 1 dental medicine students), 1 medical student, and a relatively new research staff member doing research in my lab.
 I was also in my 3rd year on the TT.
 The day my baby was born I was notified about a successful grant.
 During my maternity leave my research did not slow down that much.
 My teaching and service at my institution did slow down.